switnet-ltd/pagure-installer/README.md

 **Please note that this is a work in progress, not production ready**

 ## Features
-* Custom redis by instance by [mured.sh](https://github.com/switnet-ltd/mured)
+* Custom redis for instance or celery by [mured.sh](https://github.com/switnet-ltd/mured)
-    * Custom redis db for celery
-* systemd pagure worker
+* systemd pagure worker - python3
-    * python3
-* systemd gitolite worker
+* systemd gitolite worker - gitolite3
-    * gitolite3
 * jenkins integration (testing)
 * apache/letsencrypt self configuration